i-on-project/android-calendar/README.md

 ### Custom adapter

 Internally, the JDCalendar uses an adapter to inflate the views that represent the days of the month.
 This adapter can be customized to fit your app needs.
-Similarly to the RecyclerView component the JDCalendar exposes a property, ```adapter```, which can be set with a custom implementation of the ```CalendarAdapter``` abstract class.
+Similarly to the RecyclerView component, the JDCalendar exposes a property, ```adapter```, which can be set with a custom implementation of the ```CalendarAdapter``` abstract class.
 This class contains a set of methods that control the instantiation and binding of the views within the days grid.

 Example implementation:
 ```Kotlin